theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 * The Juno-6 & 60 don't use a crystal oscillator to drive the clock used for the oscillators.
 It instead uses an analog [LC oscillator](https://www.electronics-tutorials.ws/oscillator/oscillators.html) that generates a `1 MHz` to `3.5 MHz` master clock and is divided down by the same programmable interrupt timers that the Juno-106 uses.
 The reason it's variable is because the Juno-6 & 60 apply pitch bend and LFO by modifying the frequency of the master clock.
 The Juno-106 has the CPU calculate that instead.
 * The exact transistor used is the [2SA1015](https://xtronics.com/uploads/2SA1015.pdf).
 It's a pretty unexceptional transistor and was likely just chosen for cost - most of the transistors in the Juno are this transistor or the complementary NPN [2SC1815](https://www.mouser.com/datasheet/2/68/2sc1815-1149989.pdf).
 Basically any general-purpose BJT can be used here - I used a [2N3906](https://en.wikipedia.org/wiki/2N3906) for my experiments.
 * The op-amps used are [TL08x](https://www.ti.com/product/TL082), a very common general-purpose op-amp.
 Back in the day, the TL08x series had higher noise than the TL07x series.
 That's no longer true and the modern amps are practically identical.
-If you were designing a new DCO and wanted to select a fancier, modern op-omp you might consider something like the the [OPA164x](https://www.ti.com/product/OPA1641).
+If you were designing a new DCO and wanted to select a fancier, modern op-amp you might consider something like the the [OPA164x](https://www.ti.com/product/OPA1641).

 ## Waveshapers